Pintar Rapido – or – A Painting in a Day!

 My watercolour of Sloane Square, London

-The subjects chosen are as diverse as the artists themselves, from riverside boats, barges and bridges, to historic buildings, to parks and gardens, to busy street scenes or quiet mews houses, tree-filled squares, rooftop views from high vantage points, market stalls, passers by, statues and even a graveyard.
-There is plenty of variety in this part of London.
 I chose Sloane Square and painted my first subject before a well earned lunch at Côte of Sloane Square.
-I went back to paint another watercolour as my first one was sold ‘off the easel’ or so I thought, and anyway its better to have a choice at the end of the day.
+I went back to paint another watercolour as my first sold ‘off the easel’.
+It’s better to have a choice at the end of the day.
 By about 6pm I had three paintings in the bag and had to choose one for the exhibition on the Sunday, and mount and frame it.
 As usual I asked others to choose the best, as I find it so difficult to judge my own work.

 Pintar Rapido - the Exhibition at Chelsea Old Town Hall, London